fndvit/data-engineering-course-materials/notes/week7breakout/README.md

 4. Add the *requirements.txt* and *Procfile* files (from this directory) to your api project directory.
     - *requirements.txt* - tells Heroku which third party libraries are required
     - *Procfile* - tells Heroku how to run your app
+5. Add/commit powerplants.db to your git repo (you'll need to remove it from the .gitignore file first)
-5. Deploy your app to Heroku.
+6. Deploy your app to Heroku.
 You should see instructions in your dashboard looking similar to this:

     ```python
     heroku git:remote -a <your app name>